 After adenotomy, cold has a calming effect on the nasopharyngeal mucosa, relieves swelling, and stops bleeding.

-Are you for or against deletion?
+Are you for or against removal?

-Recovery of nasal breathing and hearing usually occurs within 7-10 days after surgery.
+Restoration of nasal breathing and hearing usually occurs within 7-10 days after surgery.

 Relapses – secondary appearance